bxcodec/httpcache/README.md

-# httpcache, inject-able HTTP cache in Golang
+# [DEPRECATED] httpcache, inject-able HTTP cache in Golang

+> Hi all, this library is no longer maintained.
+I don't see any usecase when to use this.
+Caching logic is a critical and complex problem.
+There are a lot of caching solutions that you can try, including this httpcache.
+> But, as systems grow, httpcache is really not relevant/important.
+Thanks for the support and contributions so far.
+You can find me at https://imantumorang.com if you later need a similar library that we can collaborate on together.

 **Howdy there!!!**